 5. Make Love For Your Brain

-In a series of studies by Winnifred B. Cutler, PhD and colleagues at the University of Pennsylvania and later at Stanford University it was found that regular sexual contact had an important impact on physical and emotional well being of women.
-Sexual contact with a partner at least once a week led to more fertile, regular menstrual cycles, shorter menses, delayed menopause, increased estrogen levels, and delayed aging.
+In a series of studies by Winnifred B. Cutler, PhD and colleagues at the University of Pennsylvania and later at Stanford University it was found that regular sexual contact had an important impact on the physical and emotional well being of women.
+Sexual contact with a partner at least once a week led to more fertile, regular menstrual cycles, shorter menses, delayed menopause, increased estrogen levels and delayed aging.
 Brain imaging studies at UCLA have shown that decreased estrogen levels are associated with overall decreased brain activity and poor memory.
 Enhancing estrogen levels for women through regular sexual activity enhances overall brain activity and improves memory.

-In Dr. Cutler’s study the occurrence of orgasm was not as important as the fact that sex was with another person.
+In Dr. Cutler’s study, the occurrence of orgasm was not as important as the fact that sex was with another person.
 Intimacy and emotional bonding may be the most influential factors in the positive aspects of sex.
-As a psychiatrist I have seen many people withhold sex as a way to show hurt, anger, or disappointment.
+As a psychiatrist, I have seen many people withhold sex as a way to show hurt, anger, or disappointment.
 Dr. Cutler’s research suggests that this is self-defeating behavior.
 The more you withhold the worse it may be for you.
 Appropriate sex is one of the keys to the brain’s fountain of youth.

 6. Develop a “Concert State” For Your Brain